 -

 Check for Special Cases: Be aware of special cases, such as functions that are neither odd nor even.
-For example, the function f(x) = x^2 + x does not satisfy either condition.
+Here's one way to look at it: the function f(x) = x^2 + x does not satisfy either condition.
 Also, remember that the zero function f(x) = 0 is both even and odd, as it satisfies both definitions.

 -